 Bit rates must be chosen to accommodate the coding schemes above and to span a wide range of video quality.
 Following is a list of bitrate ranges to be used in combination with certain video resolutions:

-1920x1080p: 1Mbps–15Mbps at original FR
+1920x1080p: 1Mbps–15Mbps at original frame rate

-1280x720: 700Kbps-6Mbps at original FR
+1280x720: 700Kbps-6Mbps at original frame rate

-854x480: 500Kbps-3Mbps at original FR
+854x480: 500Kbps-3Mbps at original frame rate

-640x360: 300Kbps-1Mbps at original FR
+640x360: 300Kbps-1Mbps at original frame rate

-426x240: 150Kbps-500Kbps at original FR (Reduced FR possible)
+426x240: 150Kbps-500Kbps at original frame rate (Reduced frame rate possible)

-256x144: 100Kbps-300Kbps at original FR (Reduced FR possible)
+256x144: 100Kbps-300Kbps at original frame rate (Reduced frame rate possible)

 Other scaling resolutions (maintaining the aspect ratio) are also allowed and are even recommended due to a variety of out there.
 In this case, the rate range from the closest resolution class can be used as reference.
+[Edit for non-square pixels]

 Video Encoding Modes